s-digiro/NyavaScript/README.md

 # To Do
-[ ] Make RustFn take Vec of SXRef, with each SXRef being an argument skipping function name [ ] Make sure RustMacro takes SXRef as arg, and that this SXRef includes macro itself as first arg [ ] Move closures in FunScope to their own functions?
+[ ] Consider returning data type errors rather than evaluating errors to nil [ ] Make RustFn take Vec of SXRef, with each SXRef being an argument skippingfunction name [ ] Make sure RustMacro takes SXRef as arg, and that this SXRef includes macro itself as first arg [ ] Move closures in FunScope to their own functions?
 [ ] pass all args to macro